All Episodes

 No, no, no way.

-Anyway, it's just all this is posture.
+Anyway, it just, all this is posture.

 There's too much money out there in a very, very rotten economy that's not going to improve that much by the time next season comes along.

-What this is all about is playing 18 games in a regular season, and once they figure out a way to satisfy the players with more roster spots, figure out a way to make the players think they're getting more money for playing two additional games that count.
+And once they figure out a way to satisfy the players with more roster spots, figure out a way to make the players think they're getting more money for playing two additional games that count.

-So it'll it's gonna get done.
+So it's going to get done.

 These people are not that stupid.